katjam/healthy-code-happy-people/presentation/SLIDES.md

 <!-- Elm GUILTY learn syntax, explore model - wander round lake slowly EXCITED -->
 <!-- Project boiler plate -->

-+++
+---

 -  Syntax too confusing?
+-  WHat is functional
 -  What is static typing for anyway?
--  What is this TEA you speak of?
 -  Can I use webpack?

 Note:
 - syntax confusing - Ironically, exp devs seem to have more trouble reading Elm than beginners
 - Made me reflect that we need to learn to trust each other's tech - and knowlegde & ability to evaluate and make choices in good faith
-- I tried to explain that - yes Elm can make more complex apps safer but it's also a solid foundaiton for any UI
+- I tried to explain that - yes Elm can make more complex apps safer but it's also a solid foundation for any UI

 +++